thofos/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 # Key Configuration Well-Known URI {#well-known-config}

-Clients that know a service is available as an oblivious gateway via discovery through the "oblivious-gateway" parameter in a SVCB or HTTPS record need to know the key configuration before sending oblivious requests.
+Clients that know a service is available as an oblivious target via discovery through the "oblivious-gateway" parameter in a SVCB or HTTPS record need to know the key configuration of the gateway before sending oblivious requests.

 This document defines a well-known URI {{!RFC8615}}, "oblivious-configs", that allows a gateway to host its configurations.